 Library staff can provide support for literature searching, including:

-- guidance on which resources are appropriate for your topic;
+- Guidance on which resources are appropriate for your topic;

-- support for carrying out an initial literature search;
+- Support for carrying out an initial literature search;

-- guidance on carrying out cited reference searching;
+- Guidance on carrying out cited reference searching;

-- support for developing advanced search strategies to ensure comprehensive literature retrieval, including searching for systematic reviews.
+- Support for developing advanced search strategies to ensure comprehensive literature retrieval, including searching for systematic reviews.

 Reference management software helps you to keep track of your reading and references and makes it easier to find referencing information to cite material in your work.